-a.
-Boats may be stacked on top of each other as long as there is space for air flow between them.
+- 6. Place aluminum boats + filters in the muffle furnace using oven gloves and tongs.
+TAKE CARE NOT TO BURN YOURSELF! - a.
+Boats may be stacked on top of each other as long as there is space for air flow between them. - b.

-- b.
 Place boats on an approved muffle furnace pan (if available) before placing in the furnace.
 This makes it easier and safer to handle samples. - c.
-If drafts are a problem in the furnace, cover pans/boats with aluminum foil. - 6.
+If drafts are a problem in the furnace, cover pans/boats with aluminum foil. - 7.
 Leave samples in the muffle furnace at 500 °C for at least 6 hours. - a.
 Sample may be left in furnace for longer than 6 hours (e.g., overnight) if necessary. - b.
-If necessary, the muffle furnace may cool down prior to removing the samples. - 7.
+If necessary, the muffle furnace may cool down prior to removing the samples. - 8.
 Day 3: After 6+ hours, remove aluminum boats carefully from the muffle furnace using oven gloves and crucible tongs.
-Place on trivet or metal cart to cool. - 8.
-Cover pans/aluminum boats to prevent ash from blowing out of boats and aside to cool on a heatresistant surface in an area without drafts from windows, doors, or HVAC ventilation. - 9.
+Place on trivet or metal cart to cool. - 9.
+Cover pans/aluminum boats to prevent ash from blowing out of boats and aside to cool on a heat-resistant surface in an area without drafts from windows, doors, or HVAC ventilation. - 10.
 When boats have cooled to room temperature, place in desiccator.
 Allow samples to cool to room temperature and constant weight in the desiccator for at least 20 minutes prior to weighing. - a.
-Samples may be left in desiccator for up to 30 days before proceeding to the next step. - After cooling to room temperature, weigh boats again on analytical balance (0.0001 g) and record as Boat + Ash mass in the mobile app. - a.
-Boat + ash mass should be a smaller number than Boat + dry mass, as the muffle furnace burns off organic material. - 11.
+Samples may be left in desiccator for up to 30 days before proceeding to the next step. - 11.
+After cooling to room temperature, weigh boats again on analytical balance (0.0001 g) and record as Boat + Ash mass in the mobile app. - a.
+Boat + ash mass must be a smaller number than Boat + dry mass, as the muffle furnace burns off organic material. - b.
+If Boat + ash mass is not smaller than Boat + dry mass, this indicates that an error occurred in this process.
+Common errors include not taring the balance consistent (instrument drift), transferring oils from hand to the weigh boat, not allowing boats to cool to room temperature prior to weighing, or drafts near the balance in the lab. - c.
+If Boat + ash mass is not smaller than Boat + dry mass, the mobile app will not accept the record. - 12.
 After weighing, discard ashed filters into the trash and clean the boat with a soft brush or paper towel. - a.
-If there have been problems with the balance, consider storing the ashed samples in the desiccator until you have quality checked the data. - 12.
+If there have been problems with the balance, consider storing the ashed samples in the desiccator until you have quality checked the data. - 13.
 Set clean boats aside to be used again.